Cassette tape: Cassette recorders

 Applications for car stereos varied widely.
 Auto manufacturers in the US typically would fit a cassette slot into their standard large radio faceplates.
 Europe and Asia would standardize on DIN and double DIN sized faceplates.
 In the 1980s, a high-end installation would have a Dolby AM/FM cassette deck, and they rendered the 8-track player obsolete in car installations because of space, performance, and audio quality.
 In the 1990s and 2000s, as the cost of building CD players declined, many manufacturers offered a CD player.
 The CD player eventually supplanted the cassette deck as standard equipment, but some cars, especially those targeted at older drivers, were offered with the option of a cassette player, either by itself or sometimes in combination with a CD slot.
-Most new cars can still accommodate aftermarket cassette players, and the auxiliary jack advertised for MP3 players can be used also with portable cassette players, but 2011 was the first model year for which no manufacturer offered factory-installed cassette players.
+Most new cars can still accommodate aftermarket cassette players, and the auxiliary jack advertised for MP3 players can be used also with portable cassette players, but 2011 was the first model year for which no American manufacturer offered factory-installed cassette players.

-Although the cassettes themselves were relatively durable, the players required regular maintenance to perform properly.
-Head cleaning may be done with long swabs, soaked with isopropyl alcohol, or cassette-shaped devices that could be inserted into a tape deck to remove buildup of iron oxide from the heads, capstan, and pinch roller.
-Some otherwise normal blank cassettes included sections of leader that could clean the tape heads.
-One of the concerns of the time however was the use of abrasive cleaning tape.
-Some of the cleaning tapes actually felt rough to the touch and were considered damaging to the heads.
-Similarly shaped demagnetizers used magnets to degauss the deck, which kept sound from becoming distorted (see cassette demagnetizer).